-If you plan to enjoy a picnic with your little ones, you can keep them entertained by printing out our fun game of I-spy - play while you picnic!
+If you plan to enjoy a picnic with your little ones, you can teach them about the world around them using our printable I-Spy game - play while you picnic!

 Perfect setting for… families with kids & groups of friends

 Don’t miss… rent a canoe at the Cardiff Bay Water Activity Centre and go rowing along the River Taff.

 The UK is bursting with fun activities.
 Whether you’re visiting one of the best historical places in the UK, the best forests in the UK, or the best cinemas in the UK, you can always travel by train.
 CrossCountry has services running up and down the country to ensure you can get to the places you need to be.